Reservations and Payment

 For Fall weekends, we will bring your luggage to the main dock.
 You will have to carry it to your cabin.
 If you have physical limitations, please ask one of the weekend staff for assistance.
 Also, please be aware that Friday evening arrivals in the fall are in the dark.

 Will my luggage get wet?

 On most days you'll have no problem, but in case of rain it is not always possible to provide shelter for your luggage en route to or from the island.
 Some people bring a couple of large trash bags or a dry bag to protect their most vulnerable items in case of a rainstorm.

 What are the cabins and facilities like?

 Two-person cabins with porches are spaced around the Island shoreline, and offer excellent views of the surrounding lake and mountains.
 Most cabins have small individual docks.
-Each cabin has two single beds, modest shelf space, a kerosene lamp, and a couple of sitting chairs.
+Each cabin has two single beds, modest shelf space, and a couple of sitting chairs.
 They have no electricity.
 A central lodge (“Main House”), where campers dine family style, also has a fireplace, wood stove, card tables, comfortable chairs, and a great room (the “Main Room”).
 The "Retreat" is a separate building with a fireplace and electricity that offers readers and writers a place to go where noise and young children are off-limits.
 A horseshoe pit, tennis court and volleyball court are all centrally located and easily accessed.
 Canoes, kayaks, sunfish, and day sailing boats may be rented during the guest's stay for a nominal fee.
 A large central dock and raft complex along with a recreation hall is where many congregate for swimming or to talk with friends.
 Outhouses are located near common areas and at intervals around the island for access from camper cabins.